 Assign Keyboard shortcut

-After creating the shortcut of your favorite store app, you can assign a keyboard shortcut, right-click on the shortcut and select "Properties"
+After creating the shortcut of your favorite store app, you can assign a keyboard shortcut of that shortcut.

-In the Properties window, select "Shortcut Key" field and press the keyboard shortcut you would like assign.
+In the Properties window, select the "Shortcut Key" field and press the keyboard shortcut you would like assign.
 In my case, I'm assigning the Shift + Alt + O to launch OneNote.

 Click on the "Apply" and"Ok" button to save changes.